AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 1. Select **Create**.

-    A Success message is displayed on creation of the map collection.
+    A success message is displayed on creation of the map collection.

 1. Open the desired map collection you want to add the maps to.